On the 24th September 2009, Google announced a revision of their Keyword Tool, the imaginatively titled “Keyword Tool (Beta)”.

 SEO’s all agree, the data from Google’s Keyword Tools and other sources should be taken with a pinch of salt, and I definitely agree with that too.
+But, the data is really important for decent keyword research.
 Particularly in the US market, the Local, Global and Trend data sets just don’t feel right on certain keywords.

 Has Google improved the situation in their new tool?
 We’ll let Google tell you about their fancy new interface and get right on with what’s important.
 The data.